--------------------------------

 For attackers looking to access your website, a basic security test called CAPTCHA has been the first line of defense since its creation in 2000.
 In the decades since its inception, CAPTCHA has been the go-to method for stopping bots and keeping websites safe.

-But all those years of service on bots and hackers means that bad actors have had a lot of practice getting past these challenges.
-As a result, CAPTCHAs are now both less effective at blocking bots and more difficult for actual humans to complete.
+As a result, CAPTCHAs are now both less effective at blocking bots and AI agents and more difficult for actual humans to complete.

-Now, according to research, half of all CAPTCHAs passed are completed by bots, not real users.
-That means the attackers controlling the bots can do everything from leaving spam comments and submitting invalid forms to abusing other services that your website provides.
+Research now shows that a significant portion of CAPTCHA solves come from automated systems rather than real users.
+This creates a double bind: CAPTCHAs are less effective as a security layer while becoming increasingly frustrating for legitimate visitors.
+That means the attackers controlling the bots or agents can do everything from leaving spam comments and submitting invalid forms to abusing other services that your website provides.

 In light of this, now’s a good time to understand how CAPTCHA works, how a CAPTCHA solver can bypass it so easily, and what it means for your website.